Sahyadri Tiger Reserve: Fauna

 The reserve is dedicated to the conservation of the Bengal tiger.
 On 23 and 24 May 2018, a tiger was photographed in a camera trap in Chandoli, the first direct evidence of tigers in the reserve in eight years.
 Prior to that, in 2014, scat DNA and model-based predictions were used to estimate that the reserve had 5–8 tigers.
 Other animals their include the leopard.

+Now there are total 10 tigers according to official Records, Tigress (Chanda) STR4, (Tara) STR5 and (Hirakani) STR6 are brought from Tadoba Andhari Tiger Reserve and Pench Tiger Reserve While Tiger (Senapati) STR1, (Baji) STR2,(Subhedar) STR3, STR7 (Raiba), STR8 (Sardar), STR 9 (Shiledar) and STR10 (Ranoji) are present.